MatchPointDarko/MikeOS/README.md

 MikeOS.

-A monoilithic, high half kernel, compiled for x86 artchitcure, aimed for POSIX compatibility.
+A monoilithic, high half kernel, compiled for x86 architecture, aimed for POSIX compatibility.

+A hobby OS, which is being developed in my free time :-)